-- Contact one or all of these points of contact to help you get started:
+- One or all of these points of contact may help you get started:

-- Bring your research idea to the DCS Research Drop-In Session held immediately after the DCS Department Meeting (4th Tuesday of each month) for an informal discussion of your research idea and help navigating our research ecosystem.
+- DCS Research Drop-In Session, held immediately after the DCS Department Meeting (4th Tuesday of each month), provides for an informal discussion of your research idea and help navigating our research ecosystem.
 Faculty meet 8:00-9:00AM and the Drop-In Session follows from 9:00-10:00AM.
-Please contact Maria Hopko for the zoom link.
+Please contact Maria Hopko for the Zoom link.

 DCS Innovation Laboratory

-The Department of Clinical Sciences will soon operate a fee-based laboratory.
-The laboratory offers faculty the opportunity to have research conducted on their behalf or to rent bench space to do their own research.
-This laboratory is ideal for researchers without dedicated lab space, for researchers without full-time technicians, or for those who need assistance with projects of a fixed duration.
+The Department of Clinical Sciences operates a fee-based laboratory providing faculty the opportunity to have research conducted on their behalf or to use the lab to perform their own research.
+This laboratory is ideal for researchers without dedicated lab space, without full-time technicians, or for those who need assistance with projects of a fixed duration.

-- The Innovation Laboratory will be located in VMC C1118.
+- The DCS Innovation Laboratory is located in VMC C1118.